This page provides information and forms (applications, certificates, and notices) related to amusement devices.

 1. Engineer’s Examination

-Certificate of Examination from a registered engineer (who holds a current practising certificate) confirming that the device has been examined in accordance with the regulations and can be operated safely;
+The device owner must first obtain a Certificate of Examination from an appropriate CPEng (with a qualification in Mechanical Engineering) or a suitable competent person (for model engineering amusement devices only) confirming that the device has been examined in accordance with the regulations and can be operated safely.

 PDF